· By Customer Team

 2-in-1 belongs on the bottom shelf in the grooming aisle—not in your precious hair.
 But before you go back to the standard shampoo-then-condition routine, think again.
 While that approach is better than using a 2-in-1 product, there’s a better way to clean your hair, and it doesn’t involve shampoo or conditioner.

 Rather than combining two products that work against each other (shampoo and conditioner), this rinse cleanses your hair while refreshing it back to its natural balance each time.
-Best of all, Modern Mammals doesn’t have parabens or sulfates (the stuff that dries you out) so you can use it every day without worrying about flakes or frizz.
+Best of all, Modern Mammals products don't have parabens or sulfates (the stuff that dries you out) so you can use them every day without worrying about flakes or frizz.